 - If the part of the brain that’s responsible for coordination is damaged, this can cause tremors or loss of balance.

 - Lesions, or areas of nerve damage in the optic nerve, may result in vision loss.

 - Spinal cord damage is usually associated with decreased mobility, impaired or abnormal sensations, and impaired genitourinary (genital and urinary) function.

 Changes due to MS can contribute to fatigue and other symptoms.
 Brain lesions can produce difficulty with thinking and memory.
 MS brain changes may also contribute to mood disorders such as depression.

 MS is widely believed to be an autoimmune process.
 In other words, the immune system, which normally protects your body, goes “rogue” and begins to attack parts of your body.

-In MS, the immune system attacks nerves in the CNS.
+In MS, the immune system attacks myelin surrounding the nerves in the CNS.

 The Food and Drug Administration (FDA) has approved more than 20 different medications — known as disease-modifying therapies (DMTs) — that can limit the number of new lesions due to MS.

 The most important strategies that have been documented for reducing future nerve damage are early diagnosis and timely treatment with these medications.

 Lifestyle habits such as exercising regularly, not smoking, and maintaining a moderate body weight are also important.